Artezio/ART-BPMS-REPORTING/readme.md

 ```

 #### Running included test BPMN scenario with output files

-You need [OpenOffice] to run report generation test with output files

-Set environment variable `OPENOFFICE_INSTALLATION_DIRECTORY` as stated in Usage section

 Run YargDelegateTest.testGenerateTestReport.
 All generated files will be written into %TEMP% folder under subdirectory `generated-yarg-test-reports`